Certifying colleague's supporting documentation

 What happens after I have certified the copies as true representations of the originals?

-The applicant will scan the copies that you have certified, upload them into the CII online application form and enter your name and CII PIN number within their form (at www.cii.co.uk/prior-learning).
-CII will rely on your confirmation the applicant’s scanned documentation is a true representation of the original and verify that you are a current member.
-CII will then confirm the application outcome to the applicant.
+The applicant will enter your name and CII PIN number within their form (at www.cii.co.uk/prior-learning).
+On receipt, CII will rely on your confirmation the applicant’s documentation is a true representation of the original.
+CII will also verify that you are a current member and confirm the application outcome to the applicant.